A nanophotonic laser on a graph: Methods

-\paragraph*{Optical measurements} Samples were optical pumped at room-temperature with a $\lambda=532$~nm pulsed laser (TEEM Microchip, pulse width 500~ps, spot diameter $\sim160~\mu$m).
+Samples were optically pumped at room-temperature with a $\lambda=532$~nm pulsed laser (TEEM Microchip, pulse width 500~ps, spot diameter $\sim160~$$\upmu$m).
 The emission was spectrally analysed using a grating spectrometer (Princeton Instruments Isoplane-320) equipped with a 1800~gr mm$^{-1}$ holographic grating ($0.05$~nm resolution) and CCD camera (Princeton Instruments Pixis 400).
 For hyperspectral imaging, a lens in front of the spectrometer was mounted on a translating stage attached to a step motor.
-The lens was scanned in 25 $\mu$m steps and spectral data was recorded for each lens position, resulting in a 3D dataset (one spatial dimension $\times$ wavelength $\times$ lens position).
+The lens was scanned in 25 $\upmu$m steps and spectral data was recorded for each lens position, resulting in a 3D dataset (one spatial dimension $\times$ wavelength $\times$ lens position).
 Hyperspectral images were reconstructed from the dataset by selecting a particular wavelength of interest and spectra from the entire scanning area was extracted by summing the 3D dataset across the two spatial dimensions.
+Mode control experiments by patterned pumping were carried out using a digital micromirror device (DMD, Ajile AJD-4500), which was inserted in the incoming beam pathway.
+The illumination pattern was then specified by the pattern projected on the DMD.